Emotional Rescue (FBI): Plot

-A man pleads for his life while he is beaten to death.
+In a park, Indian national Arman Patel who's also a foreign graduate student pleads for his life as he's beaten to death.
 Meanwhile, Detective Hailey Upton from Chicago P.D.'s Intelligence Unit arrives at the office and gets paired with O.A.
 They head out to assess a dead body that was discovered by a jogger and find a receipt in his pocket to a university bookstore.
 Ryder goes to the university to investigate and finds out that the student had been receiving racial comments.
 Upton and O.A. go to the student's house, and partway through their search, someone shoots at them.
 They chase after the shooter but lose track of him.
 The team then works to track down the student's roommate.
 Later, at a park, they find a dead body.
 On the video footage of the park, they see the student's roommate.
-Unable to track down the roommate, they focus on finding his girlfriend by meeting with her dad.
+Unable to track down the roommate, they focus on finding his girlfriend, Harper Quinlan by meeting with her dad, Tom.
 After finding and interrogating the girlfriend, she gets a ransom call.
 The caller wants the drugs her boyfriend stole returned, or her father will die.
-The FBI has the girl set up a meeting with her boyfriend, but he doesn't give her any valuable information.
+The FBI has the girl set up a meeting with her boyfriend, Lucas Reed, but he doesn't give her any valuable information.
 As he tries to run, O.A. shoots and kills him.
 With Upton's help, the team finds the drugs in the roommate's car.
 The girl and the team manage to save her father and apprehend the men who held him hostage.
 Afterward, the FBI team and Upton head out to celebrate with a beer.